Cathedral of Saint Andrew, Patras: History

 Construction of the Greek Byzantine-style church began in 1908 under the supervision of the architect Anastasios Metaxas, followed by Georgios Nomikos.
 It was inaugurated 66 years later, in 1974.
 According to University of Patras professor Charis Alk.
 Apostolopoulos who has extensively studied the church building, the church has a surface area of 1,900 m^{2} on the ground floor and additionally 700 m^{2} on the first level (used as a gynaeconitis).
 The church has a length of ~60 m, width ~52 m and has a capacity of 7,000 people.
 Other sources give similar numbers for the size of the surface area (there are different numbers depending on the inclusion or not of the first level).

 It is considered the largest Orthodox church in Greece and the third largest Byzantine-style church in the Balkans, after the Cathedral of Saint Sava in Belgrade and Alexander Nevsky Cathedral in Sofia.
-Other sources consider Church of Saint Panteleimon of Acharnai as the largest one in Greece.
+Other sources consider Church of St. Panteleimon of Acharnai as the largest one in Greece.
 Over the central dome there is a 5-meter-long, gold-plated cross and over the other domes, there are 12 smaller crosses.
 These crosses symbolize Jesus and His apostles.

 The interior of the church is decorated with Byzantine-style wall paintings and mosaics.